monokaijs/mensaver/README.md

 and friend suggestion from Facebook come from girls.
 The worst part is, you shouldn't joke with your life by clicking a risky button.
 No worry, this extension is here to you.

-You d*ck will rest in your girlfriend's peace.
+Your d*ck will rest in your girlfriend's peace.

 ### Features:
 - [ ] Warn you before press like on girl's posts on Facebook newsfeed.